GSA/digitalgov.gov/content/posts/2015-09-21-how-a-two-day-sprint-moved-an-agency-twenty-years-forward.md

 ---
+url: /2015/09/21/how-a-two-day-sprint-moved-an-agency-twenty-years-forward/
 date: 2015-09-21 10:00:49 -0400
-title: 'How a Two-Day Sprint Moved an Agency Twenty Years Forward'
+title: How a Two-Day Sprint Moved an Agency Twenty Years Forward
 summary: 'At 18F Consulting, we experiment with ways to empower agencies to build cost-efficient, excellent digital solutions.
-Recently we partnered with the Department of Labor’s Wage and Hour Division (WHD) to run a two day &ldquo;Design/Dev Agile Sprint.&rdquo; Background\: Investigators in Wage and Hour Division The Department of Labor’s Wage and Hour Division is responsible for'
+Recently we partnered with the Department of Labor&rsquo;s Wage and Hour Division (WHD) to run a two day &ldquo;Design/Dev Agile Sprint.&rdquo; Background: Investigators in Wage and Hour Division The Department of Labor&rsquo;s Wage and Hour Division is responsible for'
-authors: [jesse-taggert]
+authors:
+  - jesse-taggert
 categories:
   - UX
 tag: